-As we move into the new year, the UAE Government has once again announced another landmark change to its visa rules and MyBayut is here to tell you all about it.
+As we progress further into 2019, the UAE government has announced some landmark changes to its visa rules and MyBayut is here to tell you all about it.
 On Sunday, 31 March, the UAE Cabinet announced that it has amended the family sponsorship policy for expats in the UAE to open up the opportunity of issuing family visas to more expats.
-Read on to find out about the new UAE family visa rules that were recently for residents living in the UAE.
+Following the new UAE family visa rules, the government also announced that residents will be able to sponsor their sons who are 18 years old.
+Read on to find out about the new UAE visa rules for families and sons, that was recently updated for residents living in the UAE.

 HOW IS THE NEW 2019 UAE FAMILY SPONSORSHIP RULES BENEFICIAL FOR EXPATS?

 The UAE Government is constantly working towards making the country a place that anyone across the world can call home.
 Last year we saw announcements such as the new retirement law and the 10-year residency visas build a foundation for various professionals to see the UAE as a long-term option.
 However, relocating for work can be a challenging task, especially if you have to do it alone.
 The new UAE family sponsorship policy will make it easier for expats to move here.
 So whether it be relocating to Dubai from India or any other country, we can expect to see workers from all professions move to the UAE to settle down.
 Even for existing expats, the new family sponsorship policy will preserve their interest in working and living in the city.